flashcordon/big-history/Mystères-physique.md

 Galaxy clusters are expected to have a nearly cosmic mix of baryonic and dark matter, fb = Mb/Mtot ≈ Ωb/ΩM, because their mass is orders of magnitude higher than the Jeans mass scale and hence baryons and dark matter are not separated as the clusters grow from large-scale structures (35).
 The universality of the baryon fraction in cluster was originally used as a method for measuring ΩM, but in the mid-1990’s it was realized that it can be also used as an independent distance indicator (9 and 10).
 The mass of the intracluster gas (contributing 80%–90% to the total baryonic mass in massive clusters (36)) derived from the x-ray image is proportional to d5/2 where d is the distance to the cluster†, while dynamically derived total mass scales as d1.
 Therefore, the apparent baryon mass fraction is proportional to d3/2 and is constant as a function of z only if we use the correct distance-redshift relation.

 The object-to-object scatter is now low and the trends in the fgas(z) data arising from assuming a “wrong” cosmological model are clearly detectable.
 In particular, the expected absence of redshift trends in the fgas measurements is observed only for the range of parameters corresponding to the “concordant” cosmological models, while strong trends in fgas(z) are found if, e.g., one assumes an ΩM = 1 model without a cosmological constant (38).

-Evolution of the cluster mass function traces (with exponential magnification) the growth of linear density perturbations.
-Growth of structure and the distance-redshift relation are similarly sensitive to properties of dark energy, and also are mutually highly complementary sources of cosmological information

 *Emission de rayons X du gaz chaud de 4 amas de galaxies, photographiée par le télescope spatial Chandra.
 Crédit : X-ray: NASA/CXC/Univ. of Alabama/A. Morandi et al; Optical: SDSS, NASA/STScI.
 [Source](https://www.nasa.gov/mission_pages/chandra/probing-dark-energy-with-galaxy-clusters.html)*